serverless/components/examples/basic/README.md

 # Example: Basic Application

-An example of a basic application using serverless components.
+An example of a basic application using a serverless component.
 The application creates a AWS Lambda function and maps it to the handler code provided to it.
-It also creates an appropriate role and assigns it to the Lambda function.
+It also declares an AwsProvider that is uses for to hold the credentials to use to deploy the function.
 The application is deployable to AWS.

 ## Components

 The sample application is composed of the following components:

 * **Lambda function**: It creates one Lambda function with the handler code provided to it.
-The `aws-lambda` component encapsulates all that functionality.
+The `AwsLambdaFunction` component encapsulates all that functionality.
-* **Role**: It creates a new role with a `AssumeRole` policy for the Lambda service.
-An existing `policy` can also be provided, in which case the `role` just uses that `policy`.
-The `aws-iam-role` component encapsulates all that functionality.
+* **AWS Provider**: It holds the credentials and region that will be used to deploy the function

+## Setup

+Replace the `accessKeyId` and `secretAccessKey` with your AWS credentials.

 ## Operations